 In 1996, Shawn Stüssy left the brand in order to focus on his family, and the brand continued to grow and expand.
 These days, it continues to be one of the most prominent youth labels, stocked in high street stores, streetwear boutiques and department stores.
 The brand’s Stüssy Deluxe sub-label produces premium, higher-priced versions of its products, as well as premium collaborations with other brands.
 Since leaving the brand, Shawn Stüssy has continued to make surf boards, and in recent years started a new brand, S/Double, which operates on a small scale, mainly selling in Japan.

 Shawn starts his own surfboard business in Laguna Beach.
-To make the boards more distinguishable, he scrawls his surname signature on the boards.
+To make the boards more distinguishable, he scrawls his surname signature on the boards, stylized as “Stüssy.”

-To help spur sales at the Action Sports Retailer trade show, Stüssy takes black T-shirts and screen-prints the signature on them in white.
+To help spur sales at the Action Sports Retailer trade show, Stussy screen-prints his new logo in white across black T-shirts.
 By the end of the trade show, he had sold 24 boards and a thousand T-shirts.

 The brand makes its way to Europe and is embraced by the hip-hop community.
-By the end of the decade, Stüssy will have stockists throughout the U.S., Europe, Australia, and Japan.
+By the end of the decade, Stüssy (the brand) will have stockists throughout the U.S., Europe, Australia, and Japan.

 Stüssy opens a flagship New York store with the help of James Jebbia, who will go on to create the streetwear brand Supreme while working at Stüssy.
 This is also the first year of the International Stüssy Tribe meeting, which takes place in Tokyo.